hchen19/sparse_dgp/README.md

 # Sparse Deep GPs
-This repository is a Python implementation of algorithms in
+This repository is a Python implementation of sparse deep GP algorithms in PyTorch.
 ## Datasets

 ## Models